discos/discos/CONTRIBUTING.md

 - Push the hotfix branch to remote repository
 `git push origin fix-issue-xxx`
 - Open a "Pull request" in GitHub, in order to merge the hotfix branch onto the stable branch, and reqeust a review from the team
-- Once the team approves the pull request, the branch can be merged using the "Squash and merge" strategy, be sure to not delete the hotfix branch
+- Once the team approves the pull request, the branch can be merged using the "Squash and merge" strategy.
+Be sure to delete the hotfix branch after it gets merged
-- Open a second "Pull request" in GitHub, in order to merge the hotfix branch onto the master branch
+- Open a second "Pull request" in GitHub, in order to merge the stable branch with the new hotfix onto the master branch
-- Once again, once the team approves the pull request, the branch can be merged using the "Squash and merge" strategy, this time the branch can be deleted
+- Once again, as soon as the team approves the pull request, the branch can be merged, but now you have to select the "Create a merge commit" strategy.
+You have to insert the following commit message: "Merging latest bugfix onto master."
-- If some conflict between the master and the hotfix branch arises, don't worry, they can be fixed right away when merging online.
-Resolve the conflict by porting the new lines from the hotfix branch into the master branch version of the file.
+- If some conflict between the master and the stable branch arises, don't worry, they can be fixed right away when merging online.
+Resolve the conflict by porting the new lines from the stable branch into the master branch version of the file.
-- Finally, delete the hotfix branch from the local repository `git branch -D fix-issue-xxx`
+- You can now delete the hotfix branch from the local repository `git branch -D fix-issue-xxx`
+- Check out once again into master branch
+`git checkout master`
+- Update local master branch with remote copy
+`git pull origin master`
+- Check out once again into stable branch
+`git checkout stable`
+- Update local stable branch with remote copy
+`git pull origin stable`
 - Now that the hotfix is on the online repository, a new tag can be created onto the stable branch.
 In order to do this, go to the releases page of the repository, and select "Draft a new release".
 Fill the "Tag version" and "Release title" fields according to the previous releases.
 Also, be sure to select the stable branch as target and to check "This is a pre-release" if you are not sure if your release is ready to be deployed on production line.

 ### Feature implementation workflow

 - Check out into master branch
 `git checkout master`
-- Fetch all remote updates
-`git remote update`
 - Update local master branch with remote copy
 `git pull origin master`
 - Create a branch related to the issue xxx